Today is

 Weather is Also a Home Safety Issue

 The United States has some of the worst weather in the world.
 Each years there are more than 10,000 thunderstorms, 2,500 floods, 1,000 tornadoes, and an average of six deadly hurricanes.
 Part of keeping your home and your family safe involves taking the proper safety measures to protect against nature's furry.
-What can you do to help protect your family's safety during a disaster?
+See what The Weather Channel has to say about home safety and preparedness for proteching your family against natural disasters that can often strike with little or no warning.
 Start by making a plan.
 Decide where people will meet, who they will call, and what steps they will take in everything from a home fire to a tornado or an earthquake.
 Make a list of insurance policies, banking numbers and other vital information and have it held by a relative or trusted friend out of state.
 Have a battery-powered radio.
 Make children aware of what to do.
 Keep a supply of food and water for an emergency.
 Even make plans for your pets.
 It is not usually possible to know when or where a natural disaster will strike, so it pays to be prepared for anything.

 PAGE: 01 02 03 04 05 06 07 08 09 10